Skip to content

 Enter the following commands in the RSDKv2 decompilation repository directory:

-cmake -B build -DCMAKE_BUILD_TYPE=Release
+cmake -B build --fresh

-cmake --build build --config release
+cmake --build build --parallel --config Release

 The resulting build will be located somewhere in build/ depending on your system.